A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Discussion

-Interestingly, SSS does not show up in the transmission REXS experiment on \coso~(see Supplementary Information).
+Interestingly, SSS does not show up in the transmission small-angle X-ray scattering (SAXS) experiment on \coso~(see Supplementary Materials Fig.~S4).
 We believe that the tensile strain in the lamella which provides tangible easy-plane anisotropy destroys the subtle balance among anisotropic interactions and precludes the formation of SSS.
 Another possible reasoning connected with the existence of the third [001] helical domain in the bulk sample is unlikely according to our estimations, which show that for an in-plane magnetic field this domain would have a larger energy as compared to the other experimentally observable domains.
 It is worth mentioning that the crystal surface of a lamella may exhibit different structural properties with respect to the surface of a single crystal.

-A mechanism similar to the tilted spiral stabilization in combination with the demagnetization field at the surface, may account for the new metastable surface spiral state with the doubled period.
+A mechanism similar to the tilted spiral stabilisation in combination with the demagnetisation field at the surface, may account for the new metastable SSS with the doubled period.
 Indeed, its emergence only for a narrow angular range of $\psi$ suggests that the balance between cubic and exchange anisotropies is required to achieve the stability of the state.
 However, the reason why the spiral pitch is doubled, and appears only in the narrow angular range of the applied field, remains unclear at present.
 In principle, the helical state in cubic chiral magnets is well described by the Bak-Jensen model Eq.~\ref{TE} that determines the spiral periodicity $\lambda\simeq J/D$ as the main term, and the AEI responsible for the small anisotropic corrections, as discussed in the previous studies \cite{ukleev2021signature,moody2021experimental,baral2023direct}.
 Hence, the doubling of the helical pitch at the surface is unexpected within this phenomenological model.